icefoxen/langdev-garnet/concepts.rst

 type of a variable, for the sake of clarity or for those cases where the compiler can't handle it or doesn't do what the programmer wants.

-There is also parametric polymorphism, the ability to define a type or function as being based on another, nonspecific type.
+There are also parameterized types, the ability to define a type or function as being based on another, nonspecific type, such as being able to have an array of integers, an array of floats, etc.

 There's also going to be some kind of facility for subtyping and abstract types, such as defining "number" to be a member of/implement